-Key Dates: RFP Issued: June 1, 2024 Applications Due to Novartis: September 2, 2024 by 5 PM EST Notification of Grant Decisions: End of September 2024 Educational Programming Starts: Q4 2024 - Q1 2025 Therapeutic Area: Hyperlipidemia & ASCVD Educational Need: Cardiovascular disease (CVD) is the number one cause of death globally: more people die annually from CVDs than from any other cause 1 • Globally, there was an estimated 19 million deaths in 2020 that could be attributed to CVD.
-2 • According to the World Health Organization, the key to decreasing the global burden of CVD is access to CVD management interventions.
+Key Dates: RFP Issued: June 17, 2025 , Applications Due to Novartis: September 5, 2025 by 5 PM EST Notification of Grant Decisions: October 2025 Educational Programming Starts: Q4 2025 - Q1 2026 Therapeutic Area: Hyperlipidemia & ASCVD merapeutic Area.
+Hyperlipidemia & AGCVD Educational Need: Cardiovascular disease (CVD) is the number one cause of death globally: more people die annually from CVDs than from any other cause 1 Globally, there was an estimated 19 million deaths in 2020 that could be attributed to CVD.
+2 According to the World Health Organization, the key to decreasing the global burden of CVD is access to CVD management interventions.
 One joint target of the WHO Member States from 2013 states: "At least 50% of eligible people should receive drug therapy and counselling (including glycemic control) to prevent heart attacks and strokes by 2025."
-1 • CVD remains the leading cause of death in the United States 3 - In the US, the self-reported prevalence of CVD was 5.5% in adults aged 18 and older in 2018.
-4 - The American Heart Association estimates that medical costs and productivity losses related to CVD will reach \$1.1 trillion annually in 2035.
-5 - The lifetime risk of developing dyslipidemia is substantial: an estimated 50% risk for developing high LDL levels according to the Framingham Offspring Study.
-6 • Subsequent development of atherosclerotic cardiovascular disease remains the greatest concern. - The pathogenesis of ASCVD is complex involving LDL retention, plaque formation, and downstream clinical events.
-To diminish the lifetime risk of CVD, the focus must include decreasing atherosclerosis and preventing cardiovascular events • The importance of strategies to reduce a patient's risk of future cardiovascular disease progression, both primary and secondary prevention, is vital. • LDL-C lowering therapy remains a target for decreasing cardiovascular risk in the 2018 Cholesterol Clinical Practice Guideline and the 2019 CVD Primary Prevention Clinical Practice Guidelines.
+1 CVD remains the leading cause of death in the United States 3 In the US, the self-reported prevalence of CVD was 5.5% in adults aged 18 and older in 2018.
+The American Heart Association estimates that medical costs and productivity losses related to CVD will reach \$1.1 trillion annually in 2035.
+5 The lifetime risk of developing dyslipidemia is substantial: an estimated 50% risk for developing high LDL levels according to the Framingham Offspring Study.
+6 Subsequent development of atherosclerotic cardiovascular disease remains the greatest concern.
+The pathogenesis of ASCVD is complex involving LDL retention, plaque formation, and downstream clinical events.7 To diminish the lifetime risk of CVD, the focus must include decreasing atherosclerosis and preventing cardiovascular events The importance of strategies to reduce a patient's risk of future cardiovascular disease progression, both primary and secondary prevention, is vital.
+8 LDL-C lowering therapy remains a target for decreasing cardiovascular risk in the 2018 Cholesterol Clinical Practice Guideline and the 2019 CVD Primary Prevention Clinical Practice Guidelines.
+2 CVD 1 Innary 1 revention difficult 1 factice dutaelines.